Brad Little: Marijuana

 In a January 2019 interview, Little expressed opposition to legalizing recreational marijuana.
 He had expressed skepticism about legalizing medical marijuana for patients.

 When being asked about marijuana legalization in April 2019, Little said: “If Idahoans want legal marijuana, they elected the wrong guy as governor.”
 NORML, a group advocating the legalization of marijuana, gave Little an F rating for his policies about reforming marijuana laws.

 In February 2021, Little signed Senate Bill 1017, which raises the legal THC limit in cannabidiol (CBD) products from 0% to 0.1% THC.
 The law went into effect on July 1, 2021.

 In April 2021, Little signed a bill that would legalize the cultivation and transportation of hemp in Idaho with up to 0.3% THC in it, making Idaho the final state to do so, but the bill would prohibit the sale of hemp products containing any THC.

+Capital punishment

+In March 2023, Little, a supporter of capital punishment, signed House Bill 186, which adds a firing squad as an alternative form of execution when lethal injection is not available.
+Idaho is the fifth state to pass such a bill.
+In March 2025, he signed a bill making firing squads the state's primary execution method.
+Idaho became the first state with such a policy.

+Also in March 2025, Little signed a bill into law that permits the death penalty for rape and sexual abuse of children younger than 12.
+The law became effective on July 1, 2025.
+It could ultimately challenge the precedent of Kennedy v.
+Louisiana.

 Electoral history

 Personal life

-Little married Teresa Soulen of Weiser in May 1978, and they have two sons and five grandchildren.
+Little married Teresa Soulen of Weiser in May 1978; they have two sons and five grandchildren.